swiftlang/sourcekit-lsp/Editors/README.md

 This document contains information about how to configure an editor to use SourceKit-LSP.
 If your editor is not listed below, but it supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP), see [Other Editors](#other-editors).

+In general, you will need to know where to find the `sourcekit-lsp` server exectuable.
+Some examples:

+* With Xcode 11.4+
+  * `xcrun sourcekit-lsp` - run the server
+  * `xcrun --find sourcekit-lsp` - get the full path to the server
+* Toolchain from Swift.org
+  * Linux
+    * You will find `sourcekit-lsp` in the `bin` directory of the toolchain.
+  * macOS
+    * `xcrun --toolchain swift sourcekit-lsp` - run the server
+    * `xcrun --toolchain swift --find sourcekit-lsp` - get the full path to the server
+* Built from source
+  * `.build/<platform>/<configuration>/sourcekit-lsp`

 ## Visual Studio Code

 To use SourceKit-LSP with Visual Studio Code, you will need the [SourceKit-LSP